srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_06-automatic-enrollment-of-devices-in-dps.md

 1. Notice that the simulated device app sends output to the Terminal window.

-    When the simulated device application runs, the **Terminal** will display the Console output from the app.
+    When the simulated device application is running correctly, the **Terminal** will display the Console output from the app.

     Scroll up to the top of the information displayed in the Terminal window.